bioFAM/mofax/README.md

 ## Contributions

-In case you work with MOFA+ models in Python, you might find `mpp` useful.
-Please consider contributing to this module by suggesting the missing functionality to be implemented [in the form of issues](https://github.com/gtca/mpp/issues) and in the form of [pull requests](https://github.com/gtca/mpp/pulls).
+In case you work with MOFA+ models in Python, you might find `mofax` useful.
+Please consider contributing to this module by suggesting the missing functionality to be implemented [in the form of issues](https://github.com/gtca/mofax/issues) and in the form of [pull requests](https://github.com/gtca/mofax/pulls).